pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

           + SSE-C: use customer-provided keys and manage them yourself (on-prem)
             Headers: x-amz-server-side-encryption-customer-algorithm; x-amz-server-side-encryption-customer-key; x-amz-server-side-encryption-customer-key-MD5
-          + SSE-S3: Amazon manages the keys
+          + SSE-S3: Amazon manages the keys, AES256 support
             Header: x-amz-server-side-encryption
-          + SSE-KMS: keys are managed in Amazon Key Management Service
+          + SSE-KMS: keys are managed in Amazon Key Management Service, not AES256???
-          + CloudHSM: generate and use your own encryption keys, held in the cloud in Amazon's HSM
+          + CloudHSM: generate and use your own encryption keys, held in the cloud in Amazon's HSM.
+If HSM gets zeroed all creds are lost and snapshot could not help
   * Data in motion
       - SSL/TLS is for encrypting data in transit, not data at rest.
       - SSL/TLS is synonymous with HTTPS traffic.
 It goes over port 443.